TextureGroup/Texture/docs/_docs/development/threading.md

     });
 }
 ```
-Looking at the logs, we can see how GCD reaches a maximum background thread count
+Looking at the logs, we can see how GCD reaches a maximum background thread count, varied by CPU.
+This example was run on the 8 core Macbook Pro
 ```
 1 ns block 62
 1 ns block 63